User guide#

 Hello, world!#

-Here’s the quickest and easiest way to run a small computation on an IQM quantum computer and check that things are set up correctly:
+Here’s a quick and easy way to run a small computation on an IQM quantum computer to check that things are set up correctly, either through the IQM cloud service Resonance, or using an on-premises quantum computer.

 Install Cortex CLI and log in as instructed in the documentation